 Merge and Join Operations on Cursors

-Read(1996) Label: cursor-based join & merge,
+Read(3055) Label: cursor-based join & merge,

 It’s convenient or necessary to combine multiple table sequences for data analysis and computing based on them.
-Related functions include A.merge() function, which combines records of multiple table sequences in a certain order, A.conj() function, which unions records of multiple table sequences into a grand table, as well as JOIN functions – join, join@p and xjoin – which create association between table squences by joining data from them for data query or computation.
+Related functions include A.merge() function, which combines records of multiple table sequences in a certain order, A.conj() function, which unions records of multiple table sequences into a grand table, as well as JOIN functions – join, join@p and xjoin – which create association between table sequences by joining data from them for data query or computation.

 7.4.1 Merging data in a certain order

 Most of the time, the source data is stored in multiple tables, sales records of different products and profiles of employees in different department, for example.
 In those cases, data from multiple data tables need to be merged for use.
 For multiple normal table sequences with the same structure, esProc provides A.conj() or A.merge(x) functions to merge their records into a record sequence.
-For data tables holding big data, CS.conjx() and CS.mergex(x) functions are used to combine data from their corresponding cursors in the cursor sequence CS in a certain order, and thus the data can be fetched.
+For data tables holding big data, CS.conj() and CS.merge(x) functions are used to combine data from their corresponding cursors in the cursor sequence CS in a certain order, and thus the data can be fetched.

-Since data in a cursor will be traversed only once and will usually be fetched step by step, it isn’t feasible to perform a sort after data in mutiple cursors is merged and all fetched out.
+Since data in a cursor will be traversed only once and will usually be fetched step by step, it isn’t feasible to perform a sort after data in multiple cursors is merged and all fetched out.
 Therefore, data in each cursor must be ordered as required in a same way when merging multiple cursors.

 A